gophercoders/website/content/lessons/KS2/lower/variables.md

 Variables in computer programs are very similar.

 ### Variables in Programming
-A variable allows you the programmer to use a letter, or name, to refer to a value that is stored in the computers memory.
+A variable allows you the programmer to use a letter, or a word, to refer to a value that is stored in the computers memory.
 So we can say something like this